SymfonyCasts/api-platform3/sfcasts/ep1/validation.md

 the `int` type and so it rejects the string with this error.

-So the only thing that we need to worry about in our app is writing good code that properly uses `type` and adding our validation constraints for business rules, like `value` should be greater than 0 or `description` is required.
-API Platform takes care of the rest.
+So the only thing that we need to worry about in our app is writing good code that properly uses `type` and adding validation constraints: the safety net that catches business rule violations... like `value` should be greater than 0 or `description` is required.
+API Platform handles the rest.

 Next: our API only has one resource: `DragonTreasure`.
 Let's add a second resource - a `User` resource - so that we can *link* which user owns which treasure in the API.